miloszwasacz/wall-projections/README.md

 3. They transfer the files they want to be projected, i.e. an image or a video file for each hotspot
     - Could work simply using directory structure - each hotspot has its own folder which requires there to be one and only one image or video file inside of it to be projected
     - That would make it nice and easy for the museum staff
+    - Could also have a simple program for editing the information stored in a file.
+Maybe use a rebranded zip file similar to Word .docx to cleanly package the information.
 4. Plug the USB back into the hardware

 ## MVP